 Admitted Student Events

-This is my preferred type of visit for admitted students.
+This type of visit is a great way for admitted students to get a better sense of the law school culture and community.
 Faculty, current students and appropriate administrators normally participate in these events, allowing the attendees the opportunity to meet and talk to many different people.
 Additionally, these experiences often include alumni – a group it can sometimes be difficult to access on your own.
 Even though the event itself is planned and scheduled – the individuals involved are not scripted.

 Your actual experience at the event can tell you a lot about the law school environment.
 Are people open and available for questions?
 Are the administrators responsive to questions and concerns?
 Are the physical spaces comfortable and conducive to your best work?
 An additional advantage to this type of visit is the opportunity to meet your potential future classmates.
 You'll be able to see whether or not you could see yourself interacting well with/studying well with the other admitted students.
 Seton Hall Law School offers unique Admitted Student events to maximize your ability to get to know us.